WA

 What to check next

-• Open the speed path first.
+• Match the notice to the likely speed band first.

-• Check points next.
+• Check the likely points and licence impact next.

 Why this page matters